 Before we start, it will help if you understand how it happens.

-So it is really best to wash in cool or cold water, and keep colours, whites and darks separate, and to wash any suspicious new fabrcs by themselves initially.
+So it is best to wash in cool or cold water, and keep colours, whites and darks separate, and to wash any suspicious new fabrics by themselves initially.

-But the reall question here is how do you fix a colour run in your washing?
+But the real question here is how do you fix a colour run in your washing?

 Tip 1: Get on top of it

 No, don't jump up and down on it screaming.
 But don’t leave those bed linens in the laundry sink either.
-Just like red wine on the carpet, these stains are best tackled early.
+Just like red wine on the carpet, tackle these stains early.
 Oh yes, and whatever you do, avoid drying them in the dryer or re-washing them in hot water.